Morning Fibro Fuzz

 So sorry that you're being treated like this.
 I've heard all sorts of rumours as to why the hysteria over perscription opioids continues to bring trouble and stigma for chronic pain patients.
 I'm not a huge fan of pain specialists, as I've had a few experiences with people who were most certainly not pain specialists, but enjoyed the fiscal benefits of being called one.
 Having said that, maybe a visit to a reputable pain specialist is what you and your doctor need, in order for you to continue using perscription opioids.
 My doc had the brakes applied to her, from higher up and she was unable to perscribe me opioids, until a pain specialist had confirmed that I was not an addiction risk and that all the main off label medications gave me horrendous side effects.
 As a result, I am able to continue using low dose opioids as a part of my pain management regime.
 Good luck!
 And don't let the system grind you down.

-Last Edit: 3 months 3 weeks ago by myalgic1.
+Last edit: 1 year 6 months ago by EBWest.
 Reason: spelling mistake

 Hi, Fibro fuzz,